January 23, 2024

 Employee happiness keeps workers safer and aids recovery

-So, what does this have to do with workers’ compensation?
+So, what does all this have to do with workers’ compensation?

 Creating a positive work environment can help your employees stay safer and have a smoother recovery if they do become injured.
 Some of the reasons for this include: